What are the human rights priorities of world governments in 2022?

 UN Special Rapporteur on Extreme Poverty and Human Rights goes out guns blazing against failure to address poverty

-by Steven L. B. Jensen, Senior Researcher at the Danish Institute for Human Rights Blog, Blog, By invitation, By invitation, Contemporary and emerging human rights issues, HRC, Human rights implementation and impact, Human rights institutions and mechanisms, Inequality, SDGs, Special Procedures, Thematic human rights issues
+by Steven L. B. Jensen, Senior Researcher at the Danish Institute for Human Rights By invitation, Human rights implementation and impact, Human rights institutions and mechanisms, Inequality and social rights, Special Procedures, Thematic human rights issues

 ‘The world is at an existential crossroads.’
 These are the opening words in the outgoing UN Special Rapporteur on Extreme Poverty and Human Rights Philip Alston’s final report to the UN Human Rights Council submitted in July 2020.
 Professor Philip Alston, one of the world’s most distinguished human rights experts, used his five-year tenure to put a spotlight on the …